BSc Applied Sport Science

 Accreditation

-Our programme is endorsed by the British Association of Sport and Exercise Sciences (BASES).
-This indicates quality and can facilitate professional accreditation.
+Our programme is usually endorsed by the British Association of Sport and Exercise Sciences (BASES).
+We are currently applying for re-endorsement and expect this to be in place before you begin your studies in 2024.

 Year 1

-You will study the key disciplines of sport and exercise science and select from a broad range of option courses available from across the University.
+You will study the key disciplines of sport and exercise science and select from a range of option courses across the University.

 Year 2